How to Make a 1/4 Wave 20 Meter Portable Vertical Including 30 and 40 meters

 Before you start

 There is no such thing as a "simple" DIY antenna project.
 Simple conceptually?
 Yes.
 Simple in terms of materials?
 Perhaps.
 Simple in terms of getting it "right?"
 NO!
 This is a simple antenna in terms of concept.
 It's a 20 meter 1/4 wave vertical with a bottom coil for lower bands.
 Think of it as a half wave dipole with one leg, the main element, vertical and the other leg, the radial(s), stretched out on the ground.
-If all is just right, at its resonant frequency, like a dipole, it will present a near 50 ohms to the coax that goes directly to your radio.
+At its resonant frequency, like a dipole, it will present a near 50 ohms to the coax that goes directly to your radio.

 As with a half wave dipole, you can make it "look like" a resonant half wave at lower frequencies by adding a loading coil to the radiating element.
 The more turns or greater inductance you add, the lower the resulting resonant frequency.
 The loading coil has a tap for each band.
 The 20 meter tap is at the very top of the coil, bypassing the coil.
 The 30 and 40 meter taps are down from the top as needed to resonate with the vertical on the desired band.
 There is lot's of debate about optimal length and number of radials or counterpoise wires.
 I've chosen four ten foot wires that are simply laid out on the ground.
 That's the simple concept!